SandeMC/windows-openrazer-thing/README.md

 > [!CAUTION]
 > **THIS APPLICATION IS AN AI-MADE PROOF OF CONCEPT**
 >
-> This is a proof-of-concept application that has been **entirely vibecoded** (excluding existing libraries - such as [openrazer-win32](https://github.com/tpoechtrager/openrazer-win32) - which are a base for this application.
+> This is a proof-of-concept application that has been **entirely vibecoded** (excluding existing libraries - such as [openrazer-win32](https://github.com/tpoechtrager/openrazer-win32) - which are a base for this application).
 It may not work correctly, and **will likely not be maintained**.
 It does support some features, but use at your own risk.
 >
 > **Key Limitations:**
 > - Device driver code and database cutoff: **May 23, 2025**